Ando: Building Slack from Scratch

 It’s Friday night in San Francisco, and engineers are leaving parties early to work with their AI agents.
 Call an agent over the phone, and lifelike voices respond.
 On custom extra-long curved monitors, six agents run across different terminal windows, all in view.
-San Francisco is a boomtown, a place where the future announces itself first as restlessness and an anxiety of moving too slowly.
+San Francisco is a boomtown, a place where the future announces itself first as restlessness, as the anxiety of moving too slowly.

-Sara Du and the Ando team are building for this emerging frontier of work, a new messaging platform enabling agents to work alongside humans, as true teammates rather than just bots.
-“The best human coworkers surprise you,” Sara tells me.
+“The best human coworkers surprise you,” Sara Du, the CEO of Ando, tells me.
 “They’re proactive, they stew on things overnight and send you interesting thoughts in the morning.
 Why can’t agents be like that too?”

 When I first visited the Ando office, tucked into a corner of Jackson Square among the institutional red brick, it was awash in soft morning light.
 A large oak was a shock of green through the window.
-On the ledge by the desks was a chess board with pawns mid-move.
+On the ledge by the desks next to the Yerba Mate stash and supplements stack was a chess board with pawns mid-move.
 The engineers told me they were playing one long, perpetual game.

 If you met them, I suspect you would want this quirky, motley crew to win.